BLOG ARCHIVE

 Santa Caterina del Sasso

 Santa Caterina del Sasso is in Leggiuno, across Lago Maggiore from Stresa.
 The best way to approach is from the water, where the visual impact is greater.
-Perched on a narrow precipice of rock cliff, the monastery looms above little boats mooring in Laveno’s small harbor.
-For many centuries in fact, this was the only way to approach and enter the monastery.
+Perched on a narrow precipice of rock cliff, the monastery looms above.
+For many centuries this was the only way to approach and enter the monastery.
 Now you can also approach from the top of the cliff, where you can park your car and walk down almost 300 steps.
+There is also an elevator between the top and the bottom.

 The current structure dates from the 16th century.